NewMasterDai/RocketLeagueAUTOBAKKES/README.md

 ![Screenshot 06 12 2024 20_18_38](https://github.com/user-attachments/assets/86ed6f6c-ac46-46aa-b18a-cfbe05c0abeb)

+#### Optional

-Next make a shortcut to it (this is optional, but for the safety of the file from accidental deletion and aesthetics it is highly recommended)
+Next make a shortcut to it (for the safety of the file from accidental deletion and for aesthetics' sake it is highly recommended)
 You can edit the icon/name of the shortcut to your liking.
 P.S.
 If you don't know how to do this just search it on Youtube, it's really not that complicated